Exabyte-io/documentation/docs/ui/specific/homepage.md

 ## 2. Design Workflows

-Here, the possibility to design new computational workflows is offered to the users.
+Here, the possibility to design new computational workflows is offered.

 ### 2A.
 Density Functional Theory

-As mentioned previously, for the moment only the [DFT theoretical model]((/models/dft/overview.md)) is implemented under option "2A".
-Plans are however under way to expand the offer to new atomistic simulation approaches, such as the classical Molecular Dynamics and Multi-scale techniques.
+Our platform supports the [Density Functional Theory](/models/dft/overview.md) (DFT) theoretical framework for executing electronic structure calculations, as implemented by the [Quantum ESPRESSO](/applications/quantum-espresso.md) or [VASP](/applications/vasp.md) applications.
+Plans are under way to expand the offer to new atomistic simulation approaches, such as the classical Molecular Dynamics and Multi-scale techniques.

 ## 3. Connect Remotely